JRequest/JRequest.Net/README.md

 ---

 ### JRequest Variable Interpolation
-#### Syntax `{ReqestKey.Field.ValuePath}`
+#### Syntax `{ReqestKey.Field.Key}`
-`RequestKey`: Tells the engine from which request's response should start searching for the value.
+`RequestKey`: The request where the value can be found from its response.
-`Field`: Tells the engine in what part of the response object could the value be found.
-Field values should be one of the following \[boby | headers | cookies\].
+`Field`: The specific location of the response object where the data resides.
+Field values can be one of the following \[boby | headers | cookies\].
-`body` : response body part.
+`body` : the response body part.
-`headers` : response headers collection.
+`headers` : the response headers collection.
-`cookies` : response cookies.
+`cookies` : the response cookies.

-`ValuePath`: Tells the engine the key where to fetch the value from.
+`RequestKey`: Directs the JRequest engine to look for the value in the specified request's response.
-Let's take a look at one of the variable interpolation from the above example `{currentlocation.body.city}`.
-The first part **\"currentlocation\"** is the request key where we want to find the value from the its response.
+Let's take a look at one of the variable interpolation used from the above example `{currentlocation.body.city}`.
+The first part **\"currentlocation\"** is the request where we are looking for the key to find the value from its response data.
 The second part **\"body\"** tells the engine the specific field where the data resides.
-And the third part **\"city\"** is the key of the value that we want to replace the entire interpolation with.
+And the third part **\"city\"** is a key which is used to find the value from the response body.
+We can use variable interpolation inside the URL, headers, parameters and body of the request object.
+One of the best scenario where we like to use variable interpolation is in Authentication.
+Many web APIs now a days require an access token in the request header in order to athorize a request and return the response.
+One of the common way of getting an access token is by sending a separate request to

 ---
 ### Cookies